UML Use Case Diagram

 Answer:

-Yes, but the use case diagram does it from the perspective of the end-user, whereas the activity diagram does it from the system perspective.
+Yes, but the use case diagram does it from the end-users perspective, whereas the activity diagram does it from the system perspective.
 An end-user may not know his role through an activity diagram.

 2. Well then, sequence diagrams involve actors and the actions they perform at various stages.
 Why use-case?